 - Territorial but can tolerate other dogs

 This breed has it all — intelligence, elegance, and cheerful disposition.
+Luckily, Bernese Poodle mixes inherit some of these traits.

 Although the typical Poodle is large, they’ve been bred to medium and small sizes.
 Poodles are energetic and funny, which adds to their appeal and makes them great companions.